jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 A and B both contain C. Therefore C is notated in the overlapping area.

-### Containment for Divergance, Lines for Convergance
+### Containment for Divergence, Lines for Convergence

 This suggests that a line structure can represent part of the containment.

 Normal containment is a tree like structure: one thing contains multiple things.
 Using lines you can make the tree branches convert again: multiple things contain one thing.
-Convergance can be displayed in the overlapping notation.
+Convergence can be displayed in the overlapping notation.
 So the effect of lines can be displayed in an overlapping notation.

 In a normal diagram, *containment* is both the divergence structure of the *object structure*, *type structure* and *interface structure*.